twolfson/twolfson.com/articles/open-letter-to-gruntjs.md

 On the same note, the `jshint` plugin solved that problem much more gracefully in terms of interface.

+### Task registration
-Lastly, tasks are no longer single line strings.
+Tasks are registered as no longer single line strings.
 This was what made me fall in love with `grunt`.
 I hate the code bloat caused by `', '` and that rocked my world.

+It is okay if the framework does the heavy lifting; that is what frameworks are meant to do.

+## Removing baked-in goodness
+As with [jquip][jquip], it has gotten a little traction but it hasn't gotten a huge growth since it is not that `batteries included`.

+However, `grunt` should be a framework for everything and more.

+It should make extensibility easy